 - Assess the degree of the intolerance.
 Often lactose intolerance does not require complete avoidance of dairy foods.
 Determine what approaches the participant has used to reduce symptoms.
 Individualize counseling.
-Some approaches include: - Introduce milk slowly (e.g. 1⁄4 1⁄2 cup); gradually increase the amount if tolerated. - Drink only small amounts of milk at a time; spread milk intake out during the day (rather than drinking a large amount at one time). - Drink milk with food.
-This will help slow digestion and release of lactose. - Try yogurt with live and active cultures which may help digest the lactose. - Try lactose-free milk. - Consider some chocolate milk which may be better tolerated. - o Discuss food package options.
-Several different types of milk may be provided based on the participant's need. - Lactose-free milk - Lactose-free milk + cheese - Lactose-free milk + regular milk - Lactose-free milk + regular milk + cheese - o Instruct the participant on how to identify the lowfat version in the grocery store.
-It may be helpful to show a picture or sample carton.
-When issuing lactose-free milk in HuBert, select "Fat Free or Lowfat 1%" lactose-free milk. - o If the participant expresses reluctance to try lactose-free milk, use open-ended questions to identify and address participant perceptions and concerns. - o Lactose-free milk may taste different to the participant.
-Offer suggestions if this is an issue (note: do not suggest to the participant that taste will be an issue). - Make sure the milk is served cold. - Use on cereal, mixed with other foods, in hot cocoa, etc. where the difference in taste will not be noticed. - If some regular milk is tolerated, mix with lactose-free milk. - Try different brands of lactose-free milk. - Give it time.
-Assure the participant that most people become accustomed to the slight difference. - Goat milk may be preferred by some participants. - O Goat milk may be useful in some cases of cow milk insensitivity/intolerance or allergy to soy-based beverage.
-The types of casein in goat milk, plus the evaporation process (in evaporated milk), may render the milk more digestible and less allergenic.
-The fat has a high proportion of short chain and medium-chain fatty acids and thereby may be more digestible.
+Some approaches include: - Introduce milk slowly; gradually increase the amount over time. - Drink only small amounts of milk at a time; spread milk intake out during the day (rather than drinking a large amount at one time). - Drink milk with food.
+This will help slow digestion and release of lactose. - Yogurt with active and live cultures may help digest the lactose. - Try lactose-free milk. - Consider some chocolate milk which may be better tolerated. - o Discuss food package options.
+Several different types of milk may be provided based on the participant's need. - Lactose-free milk - Lactose-free milk + cheese - Lactose-free milk + regular milk - Lactose-free milk + regular milk + cheese - o Instruct the participant on selecting the lowfat version in the grocery store.
+It may be helpful to show a picture or sample carton to help her identify the correct item when shopping.
+When issuing lactose-free milk in HuBERT, select "Fat Free or Lowfat 1%" lactose-free milk. - o Lactose-free milk may taste different to the participant.
+Offer suggestions if this is an issue (note: do not suggest that taste will be an issue). - Make sure the milk is served cold. - Use on cereal, mixed with other foods, in hot cocoa, etc. where the difference in taste will not be noticed. - If some regular milk is tolerated, mix with lactose-free milk. - Try different brands of lactose-free milk. - Give it time.
+Assure the participant that most people become accustomed to the slight difference.